MHubAI/documentation/documentation/mhub_models/model_folder_structure.md

 All MHub models are organized in our [Models Repository](https://github.com/MHubAI/models/).
 There we provide our base image under `/base` and each model has its own folder under `/models`.
-The folder of the model is named after the [MHub name](model_json.md#name) of the model.
+The folder of the model is named for the [MHub name](model_json.md#name) of the model.
 Throughout this example, we consider a model named `my_model`.

 This document explains how the model folders are structured on MHub and how you set them up.

 ## Model Folder Structure

 You'll create a folder under `/models/my_model` for your model.
-Inside your model's folder, create the following folders: `dockerfiles`, `config` and `utils` alongside a `README.md` and a `meta.json` file, each of which are explained in more detail below.
+Inside your model's folder, create the following folders: `dockerfiles`, `config`, `utils`, `README.md`, and `meta.json`, each of which are explained in more detail below.

 ```text
 /models/my_model